Mohit242-bit/clean/CHECKLIST.md

 **Documentation**: Complete
 **Ready to Deploy**: YES

-Your Sqeakycleaning services website is ready to impress clients!
+Your Squeaky Clean services website is ready to impress clients!

 ---